 Our goal is to increase the active participation of Maple Ridge residents through walking which is an excellent way to adopt an active lifestyle.
 It's free, easy and fits any schedule.
 Make walking a part of your every day.
 In addition to the benefits you will receive from being physically active, you can enjoy the exceptional scenic outdoor trails, paths, dykes and park lands in our communities.
-Be sure to check out the walking and running groups in our community.
+Be sure to check out the walking and running groups

 Ridge Meadows Outdoor Club